TheRebelOfBabylon/golearnbtc/blog.md

 ```
 	message := tx.TxEncode(0)
 ```
-So at this point, we've copied the locking script of the transaction we are referencing to in our input.
+So at this point, we've copied the locking script of the transaction we are referencing in our input.
 Now we must prove ownership over the referenced public key in the locking script and authorize the transaction we are constructing.
 To do this, we will create a cryptographic signature using our private key.
-Signing a known message (in this case, our encoded transaction) with a private key proves to the network that we are the owner of the associated public key without revealing what the private key is and also authorizes it.
+Signing a known message (in this case, our encoded transaction) with a private key proves to the network that we are the owner of the associated public key without revealing what the private key is.
 Nodes that receive our broadcasted transaction will find the signature and our public key.
 Then, they calculate the validity of this signature all without needing our private key to do so.
 Pretty neat :)

 To create a cryptographic signature, we will create a `Signature` struct and a `sign()` function which takes a message, the Bitcoin generator and our private key as inputs and returns a Signature.
 Additionally, we will define the `sig_encode()` method for encoding our signature
 ```